-Extra support is now available for the early childhood education and care sector and families during the extended COVID-19 lockdown in New South Wales.
+Extra support is now available for the early childhood education and care sector and families during the extended COVID-19 lockdown in Greater Sydney.

 Gap fee waivers

-Even though child care services remain open in NSW, from Monday 19 July services in Local Government Areas (LGAs) subject to stay-at-home orders can waive gap fees for parents on days they choose to keep their children at home.
+Even though child care services remain open in NSW, from Monday 19 July services in Local Government Areas (LGAs) in Greater Sydney subject to stay-at-home orders can waive gap fees for parents on days they choose to keep their children at home.

 As previously announced, services can also waive gap fees if they are directed to close by a local authority because of COVID-19 until 31 December 2021.

 The Australian Government has announced an increase to the COVID-19 Disaster Payment.
 More information will be made available on the Services Australia website.

 We’ve extended the Local Area Emergency (LAE) for services in affected LGAs.
 The LAE period now runs from 26 June to 30 July for services in the following 36 LGAs: